OFAI/GermEval2024-GerMS/site/index.md

-# GermEval2024 Task GerMS
+# GermEval2024 Shared Task GerMS

-## GermEval2024 Task GerMSL Sexism Detection in German Online News Fora
+## GermEval2024 Shared Task: GerMS-Detect -- Sexism Detection in German Online News Fora

 This shared task is about the detection of sexism/misogyny in comments posted in (mostly) German language to the comment section of an Austrian